robo9k/quake3-qvm/README.md

 # Requirements

 Needs `rustc stable`.
-[Create an issue](https://github.com/robo9k/quake3-qvm/issues/new) if it does not work on current stable.
+[Create a pull request](https://github.com/robo9k/quake3-qvm/compare) if it does not work on current stable.

 # License